Hiring a Management Company

 - Do they profit from service-related contractors, vendors or suppliers (at the HOA’s expense)?

-- Does your current management company charge additional fees beyond the scope of the management agreement (i.e. messenger services, deposit services, withdrawl services, fax transmissions, additional fees for impromptu meetings, etc.)?
+- Does your current management company charge additional fees beyond the scope of the management agreement (i.e. messenger services, deposit services, withdrawal services, fax transmissions, additional fees for impromptu meetings, etc.)?

 - Are you getting complete financial reports on a monthly basis (or when requested)?

 Is your manager thoroughly prepared for Board and Association meetings including thorough knowledge of all governing documents of the HOA?
-Do they attend continuing education programs to keep informed on changing local, state and federal laws pertaining to property and association management?
+Do they attend continuing education programs to keep informed on changing local, state and federal laws pertaining to HOA property and community association management services in Atlanta?
 For More Information For more information about hiring a property management company, contact Beacon Management Atlanta at (404) 907-2112, to arrange to meet with an Atlanta property management and homeowner association development expert.